njmcode/nidc2021-textadv/README.md

 > LOOK

 The tavern is quite cosy, and has only a few people drinking.

+> DROP TANKARD

+Dropped.

+> LOOK

+The tavern is quite cosy, and has only a few people drinking.
+You can see a tankard.
 ```

 ## Usable items and other game logic